boborova3/MHS-MXP-algorithm/README.md

 **READ ME is not up to date, currently in progress....**

+## Folder contents
+TODO

 ## How to run MHS-MXP
 You can run MHS-MXP through the command line (allocation of more memory for Java is recommended), for example:

 **java -Xmx4096m -jar mhs-mxp.jar in/testExtractingModels/pokus9.in**, where **in/testExtractingModels/pokus9.in** is a relative path to the input file

+Another way to run the solver is directly through the **src/main/java/Main.java** class in a Java IDE.

 ## Input
+TODO

 MHS-MXP receives a structured input file as a parameter.
 The input file contains one switch per line.
 Mandatory switches are **-f** and **-o**, other switches are optional.
 ...

 ## Output
+TODO

 As an output for a given input, the solver produces several log files.
 Time in the logs is given in seconds.

 MHS-MXP log types: